arnaldog12/Deep-Learning/README.md

-This repo was inspired by [this article](https://medium.com/@tuennermann/convolutional-neural-networks-to-find-cars-43cbc4fb713) and gives a baseline source code to some of most known Deep Learning Frameworks: Tensorflow, Tensorboard, TFLearn and Keras.
-The same database and model have been used in order to allow code comparison between the frameworks.
+This repo was inspired by [this article](https://medium.com/@tuennermann/convolutional-neural-networks-to-find-cars-43cbc4fb713) and gives a baseline source code to some of most known Deep Learning Frameworks: Tensorflow and Keras.
+Additionaly to Tensorflow, there are versions using Tensorboard and TFLearn.
+The same database and model have been used in order to allow code comparison between all implementations provided.

 # Databases
 I used both [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) datasets to train the models.